Koh Samui, Thailand: Great Beaches, Spicy Food and Mummified Monks

 A short songtaew ride north took me to Chaweng Beach, the longest and one of the most beautiful beaches on the island.

-Lined by coconut trees, it’s the most crowded and main hang out for sun worshippers and party revelers.
-It’s more sophisticated and developed than Lamai but for me it held less appeal.
+Lined with coconut trees, it’s the most crowded and main hang out for sun worshippers and party revelers.
+It’s more sophisticated and developed than Lamai but for me, it held less appeal.

 However, for those wanting more to do it’s the place to be.
 Options included diving, jet skiing, paragliding eating and party going.

 Hawkers are everywhere but again low key – they do take no for an answer and smile anyway.